 Primary Care Experience in Private Practice Settings

-The 2-3 week elective gives senior residents the opportunity to learn about private practice in general internal medicine in the community.
-Patients are seen under one-on-one supervision by one of our general internal medicine private practice faculty, and settings vary from traditional group practices to solo practice and the paperless practice with a state-of-the art fully established EMR.
+This 2-week elective gives senior residents the opportunity to learn about private practice in general internal medicine in the community.
+Patients are seen under one-on-one supervision by general internal medicine private practice faculty, and settings vary from traditional group practices to solo practice.

 Subspecialty Experience in Private Practice Settings

-Our sub-specialty faculty offers experience and training in in-patient and out-patient consultative medicine:
+Our subspecialty faculty offers experience and training in both in-patient and out-patient consultative medicine: